Zenefess/ArmadaEngine/README.md

 2024/12/09:   This project is still active.
 I have been busy with my day job as a live-in disability carer, managing injuries, and a Rottweiler dying of old age.
-   The GUI system is technically funcitonal.
-Currently in the middle of hand-coding a basic interface editor; once that is done I can use it to quickly improve it's own interface, as well as create all futurte interfaces.
+   The GUI system is technically functional.
+Currently in the middle of hand-coding a basic interface editor; once that is done I can use it to quickly improve it's own interface, as well as create all future interfaces.

 Previous updates: